 Infinity and beyond

 Bokeh has an infinity of uses and ways to help the photographer express their creativity.
-Getting to know how to control bokeh takes practice with your equipment and is the result of understanding it and skillfully creating the image you want with it.
+Getting to know how to control bokeh takes practice with your equipment.
+Remember, understanding it and skillfully creating the image you want with it takes practice.

 Comments, additions, amendments or ideas on this article?
 Contact Us